sardjv/www.sardjv.co.uk/jekyll/blog/francesca/_posts/2014-05-23-back-to-work.markdown

 layout: blog
 title:  Back to work
 nav_title:  Back to work
-image: blog/fran/portugal.jpg
+image: blog/francesca/portugal.jpg

 tags:
-  - Charity
+  - charity
-  - Mental Health Awareness
+  - mental-health-awareness
-  - Nurse Revalidation
+  - nurse-revalidation
-author: Fran
+author: francesca
 ---

 Today is my first day back in the office after a week in Portugal with my family.
 Getting back into the swing of things can be a challenge but today I was really keen to get back and getting cracking on setting up our charity events in aid of Mind in Croydon.